 Homeschool families benefit from microgreen gardening in so many ways:

-- Microgreens pack a ton of nutrition (antioxidants, vitamins, minerals, fiber) in small amounts, and it will be easier to incorporate a wider variety of foods in your family’s diet.
+- Microgreens pack a ton of nutrition (antioxidants, vitamins, minerals, fiber) in small amounts, and it will be easier to incorporate a wider variety of foods into your family’s diet.

 - Microgreens are easy to grow, require very little space, and are economical.